 Evidence-Based Sleep Tips

-- Having a regular eating pattern with set meal times, like breakfast at 9 and lunch at 1, helps feed into our internal clock so the body knows what time of day it is, which in turn helps with sleep patterns.
+- Having a regular eating pattern with set meal times helps feed into our internal clock so your body knows what time of day it is.
+This in turn helps with sleep patterns.
+Try to eat breakfast around the same time each day, and the same with lunch and dinner.

 - The optimal time for your last big meal is at least three hours before bed.
 However, you don't want to go to bed hungry, so for some, a small bedtime snack is necessary.

-- Now, 95% of my clients are very good at telling me what time they wake up in the morning.
-For example, "My alarm goes off at 6.15 am every Mon-Fri," but when I ask what time they are going to bed, I would say only 5% can give me a proper answer; everyone else starts to get a bit vague.
-But having a bedtime routine is NB, too; it lets your body know when you are preparing for sleep with subtle cues.
+- Have a bedtime alarm.
+95% of my clients are very good at telling me what time they wake up in the morning.
+For example, "My alarm goes off at 6.15 am every Mon-Fri,".
+But when I ask what time they're going to bed, only about 5% can give me a proper answer.
+Set an alarm and have an official wind down routine start time.
+This lets your body know when you're preparing for sleep with subtle cues.

 How Light Impacts Sleep